The Rapidly Growing Medicalization of Children and Young People

 Inexplicably, this medical scandal has not been investigated by the US mainstream media.

-Very Young Children May Soon Be On the Path to Early Medicalization
+Very Young Children are on the Path to Irreversible Medicalization